JianGoForIt/lp_rffs/README.md

   * The dataset path and the output saving path can be specified with --data_path and --save_path.

   * The l2 regularization strength can be specified by --l2_reg.

+  * The sigma value for the underlying Gaussian kernel can be specified via --kernel_sigma.

 ## Citation
 If you use LP-RFFs in your project, please cite our paper